The Walking Dead newcomers speak! (Plus: exclusive photos of Magna, Yumiko, Luke, Connie, and Kelly)

 How would Lauren Ridloff do in a real zombie apocalypse?

-I’d pull the covers over my head and go back to sleep. .)
+I’d pull the covers over my head and go back to sleep.
+(Continues on next page.)

 Connie’s ever-alert and ever-protective sister.
 Played by professional dancer Angel Theory, who is also a member of the deaf community.

 ENTERTAINMENT WEEKLY: What was the audition process like for you to land this part?